lijingwang/lijingwang.github.io/_pages/research.md

       We demonstrate our surrogate modeling approach at one testbed: Savannah River Site (SRS) F-Area.
 The faster surrogate model can help us assess the spatiotemporal variations of groundwater contamination under uncertain climate disturbances more efficiently.
 The ultimate goal is to provide decision solutions for contaminated sites monitoring.
     </p>
     <p> <!-- Add this for line spacing -->
-      Conference proceedings: <a href="https://arxiv.org/abs/2211.10884"> Wang et al., Machine Learning and the Physical Sciences workshop, NeurIPS 2022</a>
+      Conference proceedings: <a href="https://arxiv.org/abs/2211.10884"> Wang et al., Machine Learning and the Physical Sciences workshop, NeurIPS 2022</a> \n
       Journal paper is under review.
     </p>
   </div>
-  <div style="width: 50%; margin-top: 20px;"> <!-- Set width to 60% for the figure -->
+  <div style="width: 50%; margin-top: 50px;"> <!-- Set width to 60% for the figure -->
     <a href="https://arxiv.org/abs/2211.10884">
       <img src="/images/Digitaltwin.png" alt="digitaltwin" width="500" style="display: block; margin: 0 auto;"> <!-- Adjust width for larger figure -->
     </a>